Covid-19 and your Business Water Supply

 If you are unable to make payment for a business water bill as it comes due, we recommend you contact your supplier to keep them informed of the situation.

 If your business is unable to make payment for a water bill between 16 March 2020 and 31 July 2020, business water suppliers cannot take enforcement steps to recover unpaid bills.
 Your business should not receive:

 - A notice of disconnection

 Getting in touch with your business water supplier

 The options we have presented above are based upon Ofwat’s (the regulator) guidance.
 The exact steps you will need to take will vary from supplier to supplier.
 To find the steps relevant to your business please visit the website of your current supplier.

-It’s a difficult time for business, including the suppliers of water themselves.
+It’s a difficult time for businesses, including the suppliers of water themselves.
 We advise you to keep your supplier up to date with any changes to your business that will impact your water usage.
 When any of your business premises reopen, we recommend that you contact your supplier to let them know.

 We hope this article on Covid-19 and your business water supply was of help, and if you are looking to switch your business water supply in the future, feel free to reach out to one of our experts.